RobotCasserole1736/firstRoboPy/README.md

 `deploy.bat` will deploy all code to the robot.
 Be sure to be on the same network as the robot.

 `.deploy_cfg` contains specific configuration about the deploy process.

+Note any folder or file prefixed with a `.` will be skipped in the deploy.

 ## Linting